MikeyJ-Eng/eleventy-base-blog/content/blog/secondpost.md

 The learners will be making updates to their SSG site.

-Create a new page on your static site.
+Create a new page on your static site.<br>
 Create a new HTML form on the new page.

 First name.